scarbonellsala/TFM_SCarbonell_Analysis/README.md

     ```

 - **Fisher Test for Splicing Events:**
-  - To perform Fisher tests on splicing events:
+  - To conduct Fisher tests on splicing events:

     ```
     diffsplice.fishers.exact.sh
     ```

+### R Scripts for Analysis and Data Visualization

+In addition to the tools mentioned above, R scripts were utilized for further analysis and to generate visualizations of the data.
+These R scripts played a crucial role in providing insights and facilitating data interpretation.

+Please refer to the specific R script files for detailed information on the analyses conducted and the visualizations produced.

 ## Data Visualization